Skynet Junior Scholars Professional Development Workshops

 You can complete our self-paced workshop!
 The self-paced workshop is free, and will begin with a one hour orientation the week of September 19.
 After the orientation you may proceed through the activities at your own pace and we will communicate with you via our online forum.
 In addition, all workshop participants will receive a Skynet Junior Scholars activity kit.

 - Background on the fascinating questions explored by Skynet Astronomers using Skynet telescopes.

 - How to conduct your own observations with Skynet telescopes.

 - Hands-on activities to promote understanding of astronomy concepts.

 - How to assist youth in developing their "science voices".

-To participate in a Skynet Junior Scholars workshop, you must lead a U.S. based out-of-school time program, work or volunteer for a U.S. informal education facility or be a leader of a youth group or club in the U.S.
+To participate in a Skynet Junior Scholars workshop, you must lead a U.S. based out-of-school time program, work or volunteer for a U.S. informal education facility, be a K-12 teacher or be a leader of a youth group or club in the U.S.

 4-H Leaders are especially encouraged to apply.
 Multiple applications from the same institution are welcome.